Insta-Bids-System/openwebui-mcp-cloud/LIVING_DOCUMENT.md

 - Better handling of GitHub API rate limits

 ## 📋 Priority Action Items

+### ⚠️ Immediate Action Required

+1. **Update GitHub Token**
+   - Current token is a placeholder and causing authentication errors
+   - Create new token at: https://github.com/settings/tokens/new
+   - Update in `.env.local` and restart GitHub service
+   - This will unlock GitHub search, create, and other operations

 ### ✅ Completed (Jan 31, 2025)
 1. **Fixed Custom MCP Server Integration**